 FDA recognizes that the food supply chain is dependent on the safety of the nation's food and agricultural workforce.
-Along with our federal partners, we have provided best practices for food workers, industry, and consumers on how to stay safe, keep food safe, and ensure the continuity of operations in the food and agriculture critical infrastructure sector during the pandemic.
+Along with our federal partners, we have provided best practices for food and agricultural workers, industry, and consumers on how to stay safe, and help ensure the continuity of operations in the food and agriculture critical infrastructure sector during the pandemic and as retail establishments begin to reopen.
+FDA's Coordinated Outbreak Response and Evaluation team has been working throughout the pandemic, is fully staffed, and on-the-job looking for signs of foodborne illness outbreaks.
 FDA continues to monitor closely the overall safety of the nation's food supply.
-Importantly, we continue to work with CDC, the U.S. Department of Agriculture, and our state and local partners to protect consumers from foods contaminated with pathogens such as listeria, salmonella and E. coli.
-FDA's Coordinated Outbreak Response and Evaluation team has remained at work during the pandemic, is fully staffed, and on-the-job looking for signs of foodborne illness outbreaks.
+Importantly, we continue to work with CDC, the U.S. Department of Agriculture, and our state and local partners to protect consumers from foods contaminated with pathogens.
+For example, in March, FDA found and detained Salmonella-contaminated tahini products at the port of entry; products that were already in U.S. distribution were recalled.
+Earlier this month FDA started investigating a multistate outbreak of Cyclospora illnesses potentially linked to store brand garden salads; three retailers have recalled the product.